Erma Byrd Higher Education Center & Allied Health Wing Reopening Plan after COVID-19: Click here to view!

-The Erma Byrd Higher Education Center
+The Erma Byrd Higher Education Center and Allied Health Wing

 The Erma Byrd Higher Education Center, located at 300 University Drive in Beaver, WV, was established in 2007 to provide higher education opportunities to the citizens of southern West Virginia.
 Dedicated to the late Erma Byrd on October 8, 2007, the Center is the state's first higher education collaborative and is home to Bluefield State College, Concord University, and Marshall University.
-Constructed by ZMM Architects & Engineers; and, consists of standard classrooms, distance learning classrooms, a science lab, computer classroom, a lecture hall, a multi-media library along with administrative office space for each college and university.
+The Erma Byrd Higher Education Center was constructed by ZMM Architects & Engineers; and, consists of standard classrooms, distance learning classrooms, a science lab, computer classroom, a lecture hall, a multi-media library along with administrative office space for each college and university.